 The breed was introduced to the rest of the world at the 1902 World’s Fair in Madrid, Spain.
 The Catalana chicken attracted a limited following in the United States and Canada, and in 1949 was admitted to the APA Standard of Perfection in America as a recognized breed.
 It is still rare in the United States today.

 Due to its heat tolerance, the breed became more popular in Latin America.
 During the 1920s, the breed was successfully used in the commercial industry in Argentina.
 In fact, in 1998 an Argentine man brought hatching eggs to the 10,000-bird show held in Columbus, Ohio.
 His family was still using the Catalana commercially and he made the eggs available to help spread the breed.
 Several poultry fanciers secured birds from this importation.

 They have rich buff plumage, ranging from a light tan buff to a more red-gold buff.
 Both sexes have black tails that may shimmer green, with males also having an iridescent green sheen on their sickles and a reddish buff color in their hackles, back, and saddle feathers.
 Chicks are hardy and are a buffish color, sometimes akin to a faint chipmunk pattern along their backs.
 (In Spain, a white variety of Catalana is recognized in addition to the buff.)

-Catalana chickens should have white ear lobes, large red combs that lop over in the females, reddish bay eyes, bluish slate shanks and toes, pinkish-white skin, and light horn-colored beaks.
-Males weigh 8 pounds and females 6 pounds.
+Catalana chickens should have medium-large wattles and white ear lobes, large red combs that lop over in the females, reddish bay eyes, bluish slate shanks and toes, pinkish-white skin, and light horn-colored beaks.
+Hens have medium-size single combs that may flop over; roosters have large single combs with six upright points.
+Males weigh 8 lbs. and females 6 lbs.

 Did you know: